The Genius of Carnivorous Plants

 These organic molecules could have then bonded together to form the larger molecules under the right conditions.
-Some lipid molecules could have then formed a bubble-like structure (owing to their chemical nature) trapping some kind of genetic material (DNA/RNA) within it6.
+Some lipid molecules could have then formed a bubble-like structure (owing to their chemical nature) trapping some kind of genetic material (DNA/RNA) within it.

 For anything to be considered a life, it should be able to make more of itself (reproduce).
 So, for this bubble to be ‘alive’, it needs a genetic material that can copy itself and make more such bubbles with the same genetic material.
 In all the current life forms, DNA (Deoxyribonucleic acid) is the predominant genetic material and RNA (Ribonucleic acid) helps translate the genetic information in the DNA into specific proteins, which are essentially the workers of the cell.
 But there is lot of debate on which could have been the first genetic material – the DNA or RNA.
 The two molecules are very similar in structure, except that DNA is usually double stranded, and RNA single stranded, amongst other minor structural variations.
 Based on what we know of DNA presently, it requires specific proteins to make copies of, or replicate itself, and cannot work independently.
-But RNA on the other hand, has been found to have the ability to make and break bonds between nucleotides and hence could have very well replicated itself7,8.
-This is the underlying principle of the RNA world hypothesis, which suggests that all cells on primitive earth must have used RNA as its genetic material and DNA, being much more stable, would have replaced RNA as the genetic material eventually6,7.
+But RNA on the other hand, has been found to have the ability to make and break bonds between nucleotides and hence could have very well replicated itself.
+This is the underlying principle of the RNA world hypothesis (Kun et al., 2015), which suggests that all cells on primitive earth must have used RNA as its genetic material and DNA, being much more stable, would have replaced RNA as the genetic material eventually.
 However, there are also other hypotheses that suggest that it was the proteins that indeed formed first.

 No matter which hypothesis, the underlying point in all of them is that intricate coordination between various molecules lead to the making of a fully functional, live cell.

-Now, almost 4 billion years after the formation of the first cell, if we were to place a cell, let’s say from our skin, under an advanced microscope, would we still just find a bubble with some genetic information in it?
 NO!
 What you would see, would be a unit with several intricate, differently shaped compartments or rooms within it.
 How did this transformation happen?

 Some chlorophyll containing, green cells learnt to synthesise their own food using solar energy (photosynthesis), releasing oxygen into the atmosphere.
 On the arrival of oxygen, some cells learnt to use oxygen to derive energy.
-Some bigger cells took up some of these green, chlorophyll containing cells and started co-existing together (endosymbiosis11).
+Some bigger cells took up some of these green, chlorophyll containing cells and started co-existing together (endosymbiosis).
 These chlorophyll containing compartments in the bigger cells (the present-day plant and plant like cells) came to be called the Chloroplast and the Oxygen harnessing compartments came to be called the Mitochondria.

 For the cell to make its own proteins, there needs to be orderly interaction between the RNA (the molecule that helps translate the genetic information in the DNA) and the amino acids (the subunits that make proteins).
 The cells hence started to evolve small molecules that could co-ordinate such interactions, called the ribosomes.
-Cells also evolved membranous channels, called the Endoplasmic Reticulum and Golgi Apparatus, that could help transport proteins to ther parts of the cells and also to other cells6.
+Cells also evolved membranous channels, called the Endoplasmic Reticulum and Golgi Apparatus, that could help transport proteins to other parts of the cells and also to other cells6.